Milleus/milleus.github.io/README.md

 ## How to run locally?
 1. Install Ruby and Ruby Gem.
-2. Install Github pages with `gem install github-pages`.
+2. Install gem packages with `bundle install`.
 3. Go to folder in terminal and run command `jekyll serve --watch`.
 4. View website at `http://127.0.0.1:4000`.